Tencent/Taitank/docs/documentation/properties.md

 ## Absolute/Relative Layout

-The `position type` of an element defines how it is positioned within its parent.
+The `position type` of an element defines how an element is positioned in the document.
-The position values top, right, bottom, and left behave differently depending on the position type of the element.
-For a relative element they offset the position of the element in the direction specified.
-For absolute element though these properties specify the offset of the element's side from the same side on the parent.
+The top, right, bottom and left properties determine the final location of the position depending on the position type of the element.

-#### RELATIVE (DEFAULT)
+#### RELATIVE

-  By default an element is positioned relatively.
-This means an element is positioned according to the normal flow of the layout, and then offset relative to that position based on the values of `top`, `right`, `bottom`, and `left`.
-The offset does not affect the position of any sibling or parent elements.
+  An element is positioned relatively.
+This means an element is positioned according to the normal flow of layout, and the relative position based on the properties of `top`, `right`, `bottom` and `left`.

 #### ABSOLUTE

-  When positioned absolutely an element doesn't take part in the normal layout flow.
-It is instead laid out independent of its siblings.
-The position is determined based on the `top`, `right`, `bottom`, and `left` values.
+  An element is positioned absolutely.
+This means an element dosen't take part in the normal layout flow.
+The position is determined based on the `top`, `right`, `bottom` and `left` values.

 ## Align Content

-Align content defines the distribution of lines along the cross-axis.
-This only has effect when items are wrapped to multiple lines using `flex wrap`.
+Align content defines the distribution space of lines along the cross-axis.
+This only take effect under condition when items are wrapped to multiple lines using `flex wrap`.

 #### FLEX START (DEFAULT)

   Align wrapped lines to the start of the container's cross axis.
 #### FLEX END

   Align wrapped lines to the end of the container's cross axis.